Birkbeck2/web-development/lectures/markdown-and-github-prep.md

 - publish a webpage using GitHub Pages

-## Pre-sessional activities.
+## Pre-sessional activities

 ::: info
 Pre-sessional activities could be readings, videos, or interactive tutorials.
-Please complete as many as possible before the session, at least the ones listed as Priority.
+Please complete as many as you can before the session, at least the ones listed as Priority.
 :::

 ::: tip